dustinpfister/blog_posts/_posts/threejs-dae-collada-loader.md

 In order to create a dea file a program like blender has to be used to create and export such a file.
 You do not have to learn everything about using it at this point, exporting the default cube that is added when first starting blender will work as a starting file to load.
 However the whole point of doing this is to get into the swing of creating files in blender that can then be loaded into a three.js project.

-### You will need additional javaScript files beyond just that of three.js
+### You will need additional javaScript files beyond just that of threejs

-On top of loading the usual three.js file, the Collada file loader will also need to be loaded first before any additional javaScript that makes use of three.js and the Collada loader.
+On top of loading the usual threejs file, the Collada file loader will also need to be loaded first before any additional javaScript that makes use of threejs and the Collada loader.
+Where these files can be found and what kind of file you will need will change depending on what revision number of threejs you are using.
+In revisions of threejs that are at r147 and older there should be a js folder in the examples folder of the threejs github repo which is where one will find the plain js file version of the DAE loader that are to be used with text/javascript mime type script tags.
+However as of r146 the js folder has been removed, and now one must use module type script tags, and with that the JSM version of the DAE loader.

 In many of these examples I am also using the Orbit Controls file which is yet another external files that can be located in the examples folder.
 On top of all of this there is also the dae files themselves along with any additional texture files that will also need to be loaded along with that f the dae file.

 ### I am running this example by way of http rather the the file protocol